Trafficking Risk in Sub-Saharan African Supply Chains

 Migrant and Other Vulnerable Populations

-Ethiopia experiences net negative migration at a rate of -0.2 migrant(s) for 1,000 people.[15]
-About one percent of the country’s total population is migrants.[16]
-The largest source countries for migrants are Somalia and South Sudan.[17]
+Poverty, prolonged periods of drought, political oppression, and government-led forced resettlement initiatives have been the key factors propelling both internal and international migration from Ethiopia since the 1960s.[21]
+Ethiopia experiences net negative migration at a rate of -0.19 migrant(s) per 1,000 people, with one percent of the country’s total population being migrants.[22]
+The largest countries of origin for migrants in Ethiopia are Somalia and South Sudan.[23]

-There were an estimated 3.52 million persons of concern in Ethiopia at the end of 2018.
-Of these, approximately 900,000 were refugees, constituting about 25.6 percent of the total estimated persons of concern according to UNHCR.[18]
-Ethiopia is the second largest host of refugees in Africa and one of the largest refugee hosts in the world.[19]
-Refugees arrive in Ethiopia from countries including Somalia, South Sudan and Eritrea.[20]
+Ethiopia is the largest host of refugees in Africa and hosts one of the largest refugee populations in the world.[24]
+Refugees arrive in Ethiopia from countries including Eritrea, Somalia, and South Sudan.[25]

-Top destination countries for migrants from Ethiopia were the United States, Saudi Arabia, and Israel.[21]
+Top destination countries for migrants from Ethiopia were the United States, Saudi Arabia, Israel, Sudan, and South Africa.[26]

 Exports and Trade

-The top importers of goods from Ethiopia according to mirror data were the United States, China, Saudi Arabia, Germany and Japan.[23]
+The top importers of goods from Ethiopia according to mirror data were the United States, Saudi Arabia, Somalia, Germany, and the Netherlands.
+[31]

 Trafficking in Persons Risk Factors Analysis